-- Teacher will start the chapter by asking simple questions on pulling and pushing and help students to write answer to question asked in 'Warm Up' section. - Teacher will explain the need of light and tell that the sun is the only source of energy on the earth. - To demonstrate the need of light for looking at objects around us, teacher can perform an activity before students given at the starting of chapter. - Teacher will explain difference between natural and artificial sources of energy. - With the help of teaching aids, teacher will explain difference between luminous and nonluminous objects. - Now, teacher will explain the process of shadow formation by a simple activity as given in the chapter under the head 'Shadows'.
-For performing the activity, teacher can use torch/candle or any light source and globe/ball or any other object. - With the help of teaching aids, teacher will show the shadow formation on sunrise, at noon and on sunset emphasising the difference between their sizes. - To evaluate the understanding of chapter taught so for, teacher will ask students to solve 'Checkpoint 1'. - Now, before starting on sound, teacher will ask some simple questions based on previous knowledge of students. - Teacher can demonstrate sound production by vibrating a string or a stretched rubber band. - 64 Beads 3 Term 3 (Science)
+- Teacher will start the chapter by asking simple questions on pulling and pushing activities. - Teacher will explain the need of light and tell that the sun is a natural and ultimate source of light on the earth. - To demonstrate the need of light for looking objects around us, teacher can perform the activity given at the starting of chapter. - Teacher will explain difference between natural and artificial sources of energy. - With the help of teaching aids, teacher will explain difference between luminous and nonluminous objects. - Now, teacher will explain the process of shadow formation by a simple experiment as given in the chapter.
+For performing the experiment, teacher can use torch/candle or any light source and globe/ball or any other object. - With the help of teaching aids, teacher will show the shadow formation on sunrise, at noon and on sunset emphasising the difference between their sizes. - To evaluate the understanding of topic taught so far, teacher will ask students to solve 'Checkpoint 1'. - Now, before starting on sound, teacher will ask some simple questions based on previous knowledge of students. - Teacher can demonstrate sound production by vibrating a string or a stretched rubber band.

-- Now, teacher will explain what vibration is and explain when an object vibrates, it produces sound. - Now using teaching aids, teacher will show the sound producing organ of man and explain that sound is produced by the vibration in vocal cords. - Now, teacher will explain the difference between noise and music and give a brief idea of noise pollution and its harms. - Teacher will emphasise on how to minimise noise pollution. - Now, teacher will discuss force and explain the changes that a force can bring in an object as described in the chapter. - Using clay, teacher will demonstrate how force can change the shape of an object. - Now, teacher will ask students to solve 'Checkpoint 2'. - At last, the teacher will sum up the lesson by going through the points given under the head 'At One Go' and make students revise the new terms given under the head 'Remember These Terms'. - Teacher will also help students to solve all the exercises given under the head 'Check Your Study'.
+- Now, teacher will explain what vibration is and explain when an object vibrates, it produces sound. - Now using teaching aids, teacher will show the sound producing organ of man and explain that sound is produced by the vibration in vocal cords. - Now, teacher will explain the difference between noise and music and give the brief idea of noise pollution and its harms. - Teacher will emphasise on to minimise noise pollution. - Now, teacher will discuss on force and explain the changes that a force can bring in an object as described in the chapter. - Using clay, teacher will demonstrate how force can change the shape of an object. - Now, teacher will ask students to solve 'Checkpoint 2'. - At last, teacher will make students revise the new terms given in 'Science Vocabulary' and sum up the lesson by going through the points given in 'Wrapping it up'. - Now, teacher will help students to solve the questions given in 'Exercises'.